The stationary AKPZ equation: logarithmic superdiffusivity: Introduction

 \subsection{Organization of the article}

 The rest of this work is organized as follows.
 In Section \ref{sec:prelim} we turn the equation \eqref{e:kpz:reg} into a regularized Burgers equation, we introduce some preliminary formalism and we recall some basic results from \cite{CES19}.
 Section \ref{sec:core} is the core of the work and the main outcome are upper and lower bounds on the variance of the time integral of the nonlinearity.
 Given those bounds, Theorems \ref{thm:BD} and \ref{thm:main2} are proven in Section \ref{sec:provathmmain}.
 The proof of Theorem \ref{thm:logt} is instead based on different (simpler) tools and it is contained in Section \ref{sec:logt}.
-Finally, in the appendix we provide a heuristic for the Green-Kubo formula~\eqref{e:BD}, and for Conjecture~\ref{con:delta}, and collect some technical results.
+Finally, in the appendix we provide a heuristic for the Green-Kubo formula~\eqref{e:BD}, a heuristic argument explaining our main result of $\sqrt{\log t}$ diffusivity, and collect some technical results.